The influence of cinema on music: viral hits and classics revitalized in popular culture

 This synergy makes the screen an ideal platform for songs to achieve massive and lasting popularity.

-Hits conceived as movies: “Accidentally in Love”
+Hits conceived for films: “Accidentally in Love”

 This recurrence generates familiarity and virality, resurfacing themes in modern contexts and attracting both old and new audiences.